 The acknowledged father in Texas

 According to Tex.
 Fam.
-Code § 101.0010 acknowledged father is defined as a man who has established a father-child relationship under Chapter 160 [Uniform Parentage Act].
-Because a child born to unwed parents has no legal father by law, becoming the acknowledged is key to unmarried father’s rights in Texas.
-This is accomplished by completing a signed acknowledgement of paternity and filing with the appropriate vital statistics bureau.
+Code § 101.0010 an acknowledged father is defined as a man who has established a father-child relationship under Chapter 160 Uniform Parentage Act.
+Because a child born to unwed parents has no legal father by law, becoming the acknowledged father is key to unmarried fathers’ rights in Texas.
+The process to become the acknowledged father is fairly simple: both the mother and father of the child must sign an acknowledgement of paternity (AOP) form.

-Becoming the adjudicated father of a child is commonly referred to as establishing paternity.
-There are many benefits for establishing paternity for the child, the mother, and for the father.
-The adjudicated father is the most protected kind of father in the courtroom.
+Becoming the legal father of a child is commonly referred to as establishing paternity.
+There are many benefits for establishing paternity for the father, the child, and the mother.
+A legal father is the most protected kind of father in the courtroom and more likely to win joint custody in Texas in case of divorce.
 Visit the Tex.
 Fam.
 Code Ann. § § 160.302 to 160.306 for a full description of what becoming a legal father means.

 - Who the primary caregiver of the child is

-- Child’s preference taken into consideration depending on age
+- Child’s preference taken into consideration at times

 There are many other situations that could complicate a custody battle in Texas, such as adoption, assisted reproduction and gestational agreements.
-In all cases, the wellbeing of the child will always, and rightfully so, be at the center of the court’s decision for granting custody.
+In all cases, the wellbeing of the child will always be at the center of the court’s decision for granting custody, and rightfully so.

-Whether you’re seeking emergency temporary custody in Texas or working out a longer term solution, you should immediately consult an experienced family law attorney in Houston.
-Every case of father’s rights in Texas is unique and carries complexity that should be handled by the best attorney you can find.
+Whether you’re trying to establish paternity, seeking emergency temporary custody in Texas or working out a longer term solution, you should immediately consult an experienced family law attorney in Houston.
+Every case of fathers’ rights in Texas is unique and carries complexity that should be handled by the best attorney you can find.